slapec/yaat/README.md

 so some data of the filter should be passed during paging).

 ### Events that Yaat is listening to

--   `yaat.http.extra`

-    This event is used to set some extra data which should be sent on every `POST`.
-    Event data will have the key `"extra"` in the `POST`.

 -   `yaat.init`